 Something a bit different that I’ve been wanting to do for a while.
 A new Tomb Raider movie is being rebooted so I thought I’d take a stab at mocking up a teaser poster for the forthcoming flick (whenever that may be).
 Actress I chose for the role is Kaya Scodelario, who I think has the right look, right age and importantly is the right nationality to play Lara Croft.
 About 6 hours work in total.
 Credit to Tigers Girl on Deviant Art for the body stock image. :)

-Well after 5 years of running this site The Flash has finally made his way to my gallery of heroes, albeit in the form of a commission piece.
-Person got in contact with me asking me to bring to life their own concept of the Scarlett Speedster and I was more than happy to oblige his request especially since I’ve always had trouble coming up with a Flash concept myself.
+Well after 5 years of running this site The Flash has finally made his way to my gallery of heroes.
+A person got in contact with me asking me to bring to life their own concept of the Scarlett Speedster and I was more than happy to oblige his request especially since I’ve always had trouble coming up with a Flash concept myself.
 He sent me a sketch and I did my best to translate that into 3 dimensions, Ryan Gosling was his choice of Flash which is casting I would agree with.
-Customer was very happy with the end result which is always important. :)
+Person was very happy with the end result which is always important. :)

 So a while back I got asked if I’d like to submit an illustration piece for a Brazilian magazine, a very surprising offer and one I didn’t want to pass over.
 The brief was simple, create a piece based off a Nintendo game.
 The usual stuff like Mortal Kombat and Street Fighter came to mind but I wanted to do something beyond the fighting game arena.
 After much internal debate I settled on game I use to love growing up as the foundations of the artwork – Donkey Kong Country.
 But instead of just doing an illustration based off the games design I decided to give the character a realistic twist, I wanted to find a balance between the games look and the look of a real life gorilla.
 I really struggled with this for ages and almost threw it away on more than one occasion, but eventually I pushed through the pain and got to the finish line.
 I’m not 100% happy with it, but I’m still ok with the final product.